aldro61/devtools_tutorial/README.md

 This repositority contains a list of software development tools that I find useful for collaborative projects.
 I have used them for both academic and industrial projects.
 I hope that you will find these resources useful and that you will try to apply them in the context of your course project.

+**NOTE: THIS IS STILL A DRAFT.
+MORE CONTENT WILL BE ADDED SOON*

 # Coding

 ## Git + GitHub